abuh1/exa-data-eng-assessment/README.md

 - Python 3.x
 - Docker (if using Docker Compose)

-## Running with pip
+## Running using pip

-To run the pipeline using pip, follow these steps:
+To run the program after using pip to install the dependencies:

 - Clone the repository to your local machine: